 We have more from the Southeast Division:

-• Jonathan Kuminga‘s first game as a Hawk against his former team didn’t end up being can’t-miss television, as he scored just two points on 1-of-9 shooting in Atlanta’s win over Golden State.
-Despite their very public split, both Kuminga and his former team maintain that the personal relationship there is still positive, according to Nick Friedell of The Athletic.
+- Jonathan Kuminga‘s first game with the Hawks against his former team didn’t end up being can’t-miss television, as he scored just two points on 1-of-9 shooting in Atlanta’s win over Golden State.
+Despite their very public split, both Kuminga and his former team maintain that their personal relationship is still positive, according to Nick Friedell of The Athletic.
 “I like Jonathan.
 We always got along well,” Warriors coach Steve Kerr said.
 “The basketball part was the hard part.
 We couldn’t quite offer him what he needed and vice versa.”
-Kuminga focused on his teammates in his positive remarks, saying, “I’ve still got great friendship and connection like they’re my brothers.
+Kuminga focused on his teammates in discussing his former team, stating, “I’ve still got great friendship and connection like they’re my brothers.
 I could call them at any time if they need something and they could call me anytime if they need something, so I think that shows a lot.
 Our relationship is very strong and we’re brothers at the end of the day.”

-• Goga Bitadze refuted Luka Doncic‘s side of the interaction that led both players to be given technical fouls during the Magic‘s one-point loss to the Lakers, which were subsequently rescinded.
-Doncic claimed that Bitadze made a comment about his mother, but the Orlando center said that was false.
+- Goga Bitadze refuted Luka Doncic‘s account of the interaction that took place during the Magic‘s one-point loss to the Lakers that led to both players being given technical fouls, which were subsequently rescinded.
+Doncic claimed that Bitadze made a comment about his mother.
 “Where I come from, it’s really sacred and we really respect each other’s families, and I would never directly say that,” Bitadze said.
 “He just said some inappropriate things in the Serbian language, which, I played in Serbia, I understand.”
 The Georgian big man also extended an olive branch to the Slovenian superstar.
 “It was just in the heat of the moment.
 I heard what he said, and I felt like I had to respond the same way,” he said.
 So, from my side, if he feels like I said something too much or crossed the line, I apologize as a man.
 I can take [accountability], but I didn’t say anything, but what he said.”

-• LaMelo Ball has led the Hornets to a 37-34 record, including a 7-3 stretch in their last 10 games.
+- LaMelo Ball has led the Hornets to a 37-34 record, including 21 wins in their past 27 games.
 Head coach Charles Lee credits Ball’s infectious energy and approach as a tone-setter for the team, according to Roderick Boone of the Charlotte Observer.
 “There’s just so much joy that he brings.
 His teammates love him.
 They love being around him,” Lee said.
 “He is one of those guys that’s so open-minded to being coached.
 He’s still hungry to learn.”
-Teammate Brandon Miller credited his defensive focus, which Miller believes has been underrated this season, as another example of Ball’s adaptability and growth as a player.
+Teammate Brandon Miller credited Ball’s defensive focus, which Miller believes has been underrated this season, as another example of the point guard’s adaptability and growth as a player.